LMA-FEM-UNICAMP/microAutoware/README.md

 <p align="center">
   <img width="50%" height="80%" src="figures/HIL_blockdiagram.png#gh-light-mode-only">
 </p>

+To communicate the embedded system with the CARLA Simulator, the serial-ROS package [carla_serial_bridge](https://github.com/LMA-FEM-UNICAMP/carla_serial_bridge) is used, but another strategies could be explored if it's of interest.

 1. To use the HIL testbed, is needed to configure the TaskControle task, as follow: